CNP-CIIMAR/FAALPred/utilities/README.md

     python3 script.py data/assembly_ids.tsv results/enriched_assemblies.tsv
     ```

-  issue: "Error retrieving lineage information."
+  Issue: "Error retrieving lineage information."
-  solution: >
+  Solution: >
     - Verify that the Tax ID is valid and exists in the NCBI taxonomy database.
     - Ensure that the ete3 taxonomy database is properly initialized and updated.
     - Check your internet connection, as the script requires access to NCBI servers.

-  issue: "Entrez fetch fails or returns no data."
+  Issue: "Entrez fetch fails or returns no data."
-  solution: >
+  Solution: >
     - Ensure that the assembly accession IDs are correct and exist in the NCBI Assembly database.
     - Verify that your email is correctly set in the script.
     - Respect NCBI's rate limits to avoid being temporarily blocked.

-  issue: "Latitude and Longitude not parsed correctly."
+  Issue: "Latitude and Longitude not parsed correctly."
-  solution: >
+  Solution: >
     - Check the format of the `lat_lon` attribute in the BioSample data.
     - Ensure that the script's `parse_latitude_longitude` function matches the format of the latitude and longitude data.
     - Modify the parsing logic if the data format differs.

-# support:
+# Support:
-  description: >
+  Description: >
     If you encounter any issues or have questions, feel free to reach out via the contact information provided above or open an issue in the repository.
 Contributions and feedback are highly appreciated!

-example_input:
+Example Input:
-  description: >
+  Description: >
     An example of the input TSV file (`assembly_ids.tsv`) structure:
     ```
     Assembly_ID	Other_Info